klaytn/klaytn-docs/docs/klaytn/README.md

 ## Klaytn Mainnet

 In this section, we will describe the network topology of Klaytn main chain.
-A tiered network architecture with role-based node types is implemented in Klaytn.
+A tiered network architecture with role-based node types is implemented in Klaytn to optimize the network performance:q.
-This design was adopted for performance optimization.

-### Klaytn Nodes
+### Nodes Types

 Before we go over the Klaytn main chain network topology, we need to get familiar with the different types of Klaytn nodes.